iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > When I try to turn on notifications, I get an error saying "something went wrong".
 It will not enable.<br> :date: __2020-11-08 21:26:50__

-> My problem is I work in a facility where alot if employees had C19 and I have never been notified....HMMM<br> :date: __2020-11-08 20:22:31__

 #### 1-star reviews